Date of update: 10 February 2020

 The project reached more than 800 officers from across the region.
 Underscoring the importance of gender inclusion, 56 per cent of participants across all activities were female.

 The first Operation Sunbird action in March and April 2017 saw police, immigration and maritime authorities from all 10 ASEAN countries screen travellers’ passports against our databases from 35 land, air and sea border points.
-Some eight million searches were conducted during the operation, resulting in 17 arrests and 110 ‘hits’ on passports recorded in INTERPOL’s Stolen and Lost Travel Documents (SLTD) database.
+Some eight million searches were conducted during the operation, resulting in 17 arrests and 110 ‘hits’ on passports recorded in the SLTD database (travel and identity documents).

 Among the arrests were a suspected foreign terrorist fighter of Malaysian nationality who was deported to Kuala Lumpur from Turkey.